kv-ohwtfyb/APP-LINFO1212/projetFinale/README.md

  * In `Server.js`, we only import the app and connect the server to our database.
  * We used *Mongoose* to give structure to our database and connect our server with our database.
 [Mongoose Documentation](https://mongoosejs.com/docs/index.html) (-----)
  * To secure sensitive information, prevent from brute-force attack and protect passwords, we used *bcrypt* and *express-rate-limit* modules.
- * To secure our database, we created a user's security creditials which without it you can't get access to our database. (**Is it necessary?**)
+ * To secure our database, we created a user's security creditials which without it, you can't get access to our database. (**Is it necessary?**)

  ## 6. How To run our web

 1. If it is your first time running our web, You will *need to import our database*, for a better experience.
 To do so:
-	1. Run your mongodb in a terminal : `mongod --dbpath <pathOfWhereYourDbIs>`.
+	1.1.
+Run your mongodb in a terminal : `mongod --dbpath <pathOfWhereYourDbIs>`.
-	2. Go in 'db' folder of our project.
+	1.2.
+Go in 'db' folder of our project.
 You'll see a folder named 'testingdb'.
-	3. Copy the path of 'testingdb'.
+	1.3.
+Copy the path of 'testingdb'.
-	4. Open a new terminal in the 'ProjetFinale' folder.
+	1.4.
+Open a new terminal in the 'ProjetFinale' folder.
-	5. Run this command : `mongorestore --db giq --drop <pathYouCopied>`.
+	1.5.
+Run this command : `mongorestore --db giq --drop <pathYouCopied>`.
 		It should look like this : `mongorestore --db giq --drop <pathWhereYouPutOurProject/projetFinale/db/testingdb`.
-	6. If everything is okay, run also this command: `mongo < dbCommand.txt`.
+	1.6.
+If everything is okay, run also this command: `mongo < dbCommand.txt`.
-	7. then Skip point 2 below and Go directly to point 3.
+	1.7. then Skip point 2 below and Go directly to point 3.

 2. If it isn't your first time, please, run your mongodb in a terminal : mongod --dbpath <pathOfWhereYourDbIs>.
 3. Run our file server.js in the terminal: `node server.js` **(Please make sure to be in the 'ProjetFinale' folder)**